- Career Opportunities

 FOI Information Statement

-The Department of Planning, Transport and Infrastructure FOI Information Statement (PDF, 91 KB) is published in accordance with subsection 9 (2) of the Freedom of Information Act 1991 (FOI Act) and provides detail on:
+The Department of Infrastructure and Transport FOI Information Statement (PDF, 91 KB) is published in accordance with subsection 9 (2) of the Freedom of Information Act 1991 (FOI Act) and provides detail on:

 - the functions of the department

 - the types of information and documents held by the department, and

 - how a person can access information held by the department or amend information about them that is incorrect under the FOI Act.

 Further detail on the department's structure and functions can be found in the department's Annual Report.

 More information on Freedom of Information and making an application can be found on the State Records website.